securitybunker/databunker.org/content/home/definitions/tokenization-service/index.md

 ---
 **Tokenization** is the process of turning sensitive data into nonsensitive data called "**tokens**" that can be used in a database or internal system.

-The most known tokenization service is the tokenization of credit card numbers.
+The most known use-case of tokenization is the tokenization of credit card numbers.

 In classical tokenization service, only one value is turned into a token.
 For example, if you have a user email address, social security number, and a credit card you will have 3 tokens.
 One token for email, one for SSN, and one for a credit card.